vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Now let's create a bidirectional relation for a "operation" edge and the selected chain.
-Press the button with ⇔ sign.
-The relation will be created.
-There is a text field in relation, that allows to name it.
+To create a bidirectional relation between the "operation" edge and the selected chain, click on the button with the ⇔ symbol in the control.
+The relation will be established, and a text field will become available for naming the relation.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>